Skip to content

 Mezzosoprano: Emily D'Angelo

-Choir of the Teatro de la Maestranza and Joven Coro de Andalucía
+Choir of the Teatro de la Maestranza y Joven Coro de Andalucía

 Conductor: Lucas Macías